 When employment is terminated, employees must be paid their earnings as follows:

-Within 10 days after the last day of employment, if:
+- 31 consecutive days after the last day of employment.

 See Termination and termination pay for more information.

 Timelines that are calculated in days are always based on calendar days, not business days.

 An employer must provide an employee with a statement of earnings at the end of each pay period that shows all of the following:

 - wage rate and overtime rate

 - earnings paid, listing items separately (for example: wages, overtime, general holiday pay and vacation pay),